 Coming up with a Canada vacation that suits you is not hard as there are so many choices.
 From music festivals and parties to communing with nature, Canada vacations are wide-ranging.
 Here are 10 suggestions for a classic Canada vacation.

 01 of 10

 Canada's French heritage is alive and well in Quebec City.
-People describe visiting Quebec City as being unlike any other travel experience in North America.
+People describe visiting there as being unlike any other travel experience in North America.

 02 of 10

 Cape Breton is an island at the tip of Nova Scotia - one of the Maritime provinces in Eastern Canada.
 Although Cape Breton is part of Nova Scotia, it has a distinct identity.
-Today, Cape Breton is an island famous for its Celtic heritage, which visitors may enjoy through the music, food and charm of the people.
+Today, this island is famous for its Celtic heritage, which visitors may enjoy through the music, food, and charm of the people.
 Cape Breton is also home to one of the world's most beautiful drives: the Cabot Trail.

 03 of 10

 The resort town of Whistler is about a two-hour drive away from Vancouver along one of the most scenic drives you'll ever take - the Sea to Sky Highway.